Single-photon-boosted type-I fusion gates: Introduction

 Type-II fusion, which realizes a Bell-state measurement in the dual-rail setting, can be boosted to a $3/4$ success probability using either entangled \cite{Grice2011,Ewert2014,Schmidt2024, Hauser2025} or single-photon \cite{Ewert2014, Bartolucci2021, Schmidt2024, Bayerbach2023, Guo2024} ancillary states.
 Type-I fusion is particularly attractive for resource-state preparation because it consumes only one of the fused qubits rather than both.
 However, previously reported $3/4$-efficient type-I schemes rely on ancillary Bell states \cite{Bartolucci2021}.
 Since such Bell states must themselves be generated probabilistically from at least four single photons \cite{Stanisic2017} in complex linear-optical circuits, they introduce significant resource overhead.

-In this work, we show that the success probability of type-I fusion can be boosted to $3/4$ using only single-photon ancillary inputs, which are significantly easier to generate experimentally.
-Our protocol employs four ancillary single photons and passive linear optics.
-It produces direct successful fusion outcomes with probability $5/8$, while a distillation step converts a class of partially entangled outcomes into additional successful events, increasing the total success probability to $3/4$.
+In this work, we show that the success probability of type-I fusion of GHZ states, including Bell states as the two-qubit case, and graph states can be boosted using only single-photon ancillary inputs, which are significantly easier to generate experimentally.
+Our protocol employs four ancillary single photons and standard linear-optical primitives.
+It produces direct successful fusion outcomes with probability $5/8$, while a distillation step converts a class of partially entangled outcomes into additional successful events, increasing the total success probability to $3/4$ in the asymptotic limit.
 To the best of our knowledge, a boosted type-I fusion gate assisted only by single-photon ancillary states has not been reported previously.

 We also examine the implications of the proposed gate for resource-state generation.
 Fusion operations are central to the creation of large entangled photonic states, which serve as key resources for fault-tolerant linear-optical quantum computing, quantum communication, and quantum metrology \cite{Shettell2020,Tth2014,Friis_2017,Farouk2017,Lee2019}.
 In all-photonic approaches, small entangled states are first generated probabilistically from single photons and subsequently fused into larger states \cite{Zaidi2015,Bartolucci2021,Browne2005,Kieling2007,GimenoSegovia2015, Pankovich2024_flexible, Sahay2023}.
 Near-deterministic sources can then be realized via multiplexing of many probabilistic generation attempts \cite{Switch_networks2021,Kaneda2026}.